Appointments as Director of Graduate Studies

 - a description of the director’s responsibilities and reporting lines;

-- the standards for selection of the director;
+- the standards for selection and evaluation of the director;

 - the process for selecting the director and approving his or her appointment, including effective involvement of program faculty; and

 - the process for removing a director, including consultation with program faculty where appropriate.

 - All programs not housed within a single collegiate unit must specify in the program's Memorandum of Understanding which collegiate dean will appoint the Director of Graduate Studies (or co-Director of Graduate Studies) and what process will be used to nominate program faculty for the position.

 This policy does not apply to the J.D., M.D., Pharm.D., D.V.M., D.D.S., L.L.M., and M.B.A.
 [Twin Cities] degrees.